IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_iam_credentials_secret.html.markdown

 * `next_rotation_date` - (String) The date that the secret is scheduled for automatic rotation.The service automatically creates a new version of the secret on its next rotation date.
 This field exists only for secrets that have an existing rotation policy.

-* `reuse_api_key` - (Boolean) Determines whether to use the same service ID and API key for future read operations on an`iam_credentials` secret.If it is set to `true`, the service reuses the current credentials.
-If it is set to `false`, a new service ID and API key are generated each time that the secret is read or accessed.
+* `reuse_api_key` - (Boolean) Determines whether to use the same service ID and API key for future read operations on an`iam_credentials` secret.
+The value is always `true` for IAM credentials secrets managed by Terraform.

 * `rotation` - (List) Determines whether Secrets Manager rotates your secrets automatically.
 Nested scheme for **rotation**: